Insurance for outgoing exchange students

 You are advised not to purchase insurance until you have been accepted into the partner university as insurance companies may not offer a refund once the insurance is purchased.

-Insurance should normally be purchased at the time of purchasing your airfare and the insurance period must cover you for all travel and all destinations visited prior to and after the exchange, including non-study and vacation periods.
+The insurance period must cover you for all travel and all destinations visited prior to and after the exchange, including non-study and vacation periods.
 Your insurance coverage must begin from the day you leave New Zealand and must cover you until you re-enter New Zealand.

 Pre-existing health conditions